MBDP-bioinformatics-courses/MBDP_Metagenomics_2022/Practicals/README.md

 However, the polishing step is very slow, so we won't run it on the course.
 We will rely on the polishing step done by metaFlye.

-But as an example, here are the steps for polishing our assembly using the trimmed short-read data from thee same sample.
+But as an example, here are the steps for polishing our assembly using the trimmed short-read data from the same sample.

 ```bash
 # module load bowtie2/2.4.4